benmccormick/benmccormick.github.io/pages/posts/understanding-the-backbone-mindset-a-review-of-building-backbone-plugins-by-derick-bailey.md

 layout: "post"
 path: "/2014/07/09/understanding-the-backbone-mindset-a-review-of-building-backbone-plugins-by-derick-bailey"
 category: "reviews"
-description: 'A book review of a great deep dive into Backbone best practices'
+description: "A book review of a great deep dive into Backbone best practices"
-readNext: ['mn-series', 'backbone-devs-react', 'bb-radio']
+readNext: "mn-series,backbone-devs-react,bb-radio"
+pageViews: "12652"
+last30pageViews: "22"
 ---

 As the saying goes, judging a book by its cover is a dangerous business.
 A lot of books have titles that promise great things, and content that under-delivers and disappoints.
 Every once in a while, though, you find a gem that does the opposite.
 [Building Backbone Plugins][bbp] sounds like a niche book for library developers.
 But it actually is the best resource on [Backbone.JS][backbone] development I've found, a book that will benefit anyone who works with Backbone.